truecaller/flutter-sdk/README.md

 ```

 ##### NOTE #####
-* For details on different kind of errorCodes refer [here](https://docs.truecaller.com/truecaller-sdk/android/integrating-with-your-app/handling-error-scenarios)
+* For details on different kinds of errorCodes, refer [here](https://docs.truecaller.com/truecaller-sdk/android/integrating-with-your-app/handling-error-scenarios).
-* For sample implementations, head over to [example](example) module
+* For sample implementations, head over to [example](example) module.

 ## Customization Options

 ### Language
-To customise the profile consent screen in any of the supported Indian languages, add the following line before calling `TruecallerSdk.getProfile()` like this -
+To customise the profile consent screen in any of the supported Indian languages, add the following line before calling `TruecallerSdk.getProfile()`:
 ```dart
 /// initialize the SDK and check isUsable first before calling this method
 /// Default value is "en" i.e English